pantheon-systems/documentation/source/docs/articles/wordpress/starting-wordpress-site.md

 <!-- #7 -->
 ## Launch Development Site

-You will eventually have three environments (development, test, and live), each with a separate version of your website, but you need to finish development site installation first.
+You will eventually have three environments (Development, Test, and Live), each with a separate version of your website, but you need to finish development site installation first.
 Click **Visit Development Site** at the top left of your dashboard to launch the site.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/248569)